 One of the most important key metrics in HR analytics is “Cost per Hire” (CPH).
 This performance indicator is defined as the combination of all internal and external recruitment costs to the number of positions that are filled in one period (e.g. a financial year).
 It provides HR professionals and managers comparable information about the effectiveness and efficiency of their recruitment processes.
 The number of positions refers to the actual number (internal and external) and includes also part-time jobs and temporary hires.
-There are external and internal cost factors which are summarized in the categories below.

 I have created a tool that enables you to easily calculate your cost per hire.
 The calculation presented here refers to the standard of the Society for Human Resource Management (SHRM).
 Try it out here: